The 3 Rules That Save Accounts

 Leverage & Liquidation Risk (Futures)

 Leverage amplifies gains and losses.
-The biggest hidden danger is that losses can cascade into liquidation,
+The biggest hidden danger is that losses can cascade into liquidation, especially in volatile moves or wicks.
+If you use futures, you must know:

-- your liquidation price
+- Your liquidation price

-- your maintenance margin requirements
+- Maintenance margin requirements

-- how funding fees affect holding
+- How funding fees affect holding

-- how quickly price can move against you in crypto
+- How quickly price can move against you in crypto

-don’t add leverage.
-Leverage doesn’t fix bad trading — it magnifies it.
+If you don't have a tested stop-loss + sizing model, don't add leverage.
+Leverage doesn't fix bad trading — it magnifies it.

 Copy Trading Risk Management

 Copy trading can reduce time, but it can increase risk if you blindly follow top leaderboard traders.
+Use these rules:

 - Cap allocation: don't put 100% on one trader